Holidays in St. Jakob

 However, this does not mean that holidays in St. Jakob only means seeing mountains, pastures and woods.
 The village also offers some artistic and cultural goods, which are always worth a visit.
 For instance, these may be the Gothic parish church at the village centre, consecrated to eponymous St. Jakob.
 In the close surroundings, you can find a statue of the saint erected a few years ago.

 If you prefer making a walk along Leonhardi path, going through the environs of St. Jakob, you can make a short stop at the sculpture garden by artist Oberhollenzer.
-As well, Ahrntal valley offers many outdoor activities for active vacationers – from passionate hikers and cyclists to adventure loving winter sportsmen.
+As well, Ahrntal offers many outdoor activities for active vacationers – from passionate hikers and cyclists to adventure loving winter sportsmen.
+The family-friendly hiking and ski area Klausberg is located only within a few kilometres and can be reached easily and quickly by bus.

 Woodcarving art from St. Jakob

 Primarily, Gröden valley is the most famous place for woodcarving art.
 A little bit less known, but equally skilful, are the woodcarvers from St. Jakob in Ahrntal, passing their craft from generation to generation, just as their colleagues in the Dolomites.

 It is assumed that the shepherds, spending the entire summer on the pastures, had begun with woodcarving.
 When coming back to the valley in autumn, they sold small statues and figures or decorated their own houses with them.
 In the course of the years, this pastime activity has become a proper profession, also practised in the village.

 The most loved motifs of the Ahrntal woodcarvers are, in addition to religious works such as cribs, crucifixes and holy figures as well as everyday objects, were mainly witch and devil masks for the traditional carnival and Krampus runs in South Tyrol and beyond.